bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 And again the correct indentation leads to correct HTML.

-I don’t know the context, but maybe a simpler solution without the bullets could serve the same purpose:
+I don’t know the context, but maybe a simpler solution without a definition list instead of a bulleted one would serve the purpose in a better way:

 {{< playground >}}
 1980